 |Information you’ll need to provide||Recipient’s account information, which will include the recipient’s name, their bank’s name and location and their account number|

-Citibank uses your SWIFT code to verify and confirm wire transfers between your Citibank account and whatever international bank you’re dealing with.
-International banks use Citibank’s SWIFT codes to verify which institutions are facilitating payments to make sure you’re actually receiving your money.
+Citi uses your SWIFT code to verify and confirm wire transfers between your Citi account and whatever international bank you’re dealing with.
+International banks use Citi’s SWIFT codes to verify which institutions are facilitating payments to make sure you’re actually receiving your money.

 Banks use SWIFT codes and routing numbers as communication tools.
-Your Citibank routing number is used for domestic transfers between banks, whereas SWIFT codes apply specifically to banks located throughout the world.
+Your Citi routing number is used for domestic transfers between banks, whereas SWIFT codes apply specifically to banks located throughout the world.

 In light of all the talk about SWIFT codes, you might be wondering what SWIFT even stands for and where it came from.

 SWIFT — short for Society for Worldwide Interbank Financial Telecommunication — is actually an organization whose purpose is to streamline and standardize financial transactions the world over.
 Founded in Brussels in 1973, SWIFT currently provides more than 10,000 financial institutions the tools necessary to wire money to each other.
 Over 210 different countries benefit from SWIFT codes.

 Before SWIFT codes, there were routing numbers.
 Developed by the American Bankers Association in 1910, routing numbers — also called ABA numbers — were designed to confirm where checks were ultimately being processed or cashed.
 Now, according to the association’s website, routing numbers can identify “participants in automated clearinghouses, electronic funds transfers and online banking.”

 Citi transfers of any sort might require a fee when you send money, and international transfers generally cost more.
 But Citi offers no-cost transfers for many situations.